HISTORY of POHICK CHURCH

 The famous illustrator and historian Benson J. Lossing worshiped at one such service on December 10, 1848, as he recorded in his widely read Pictorial Field Book of the Revolution: "at early twilight [I] reached the venerated Pohick or Powheek Church where Washington worshiped, and Weems, his first biographer, preached.
 It is about seven miles southwest of Mount Vernon, upon an elevation on the borders of a forest, and surrounded by ancient oaks, chestnuts, and pines.
 The twilight lingered long enough with sufficient intensity to allow me to make the annexed sketch from my wagon in the road . . . [the next morning I returned] to Pohick Church, on the road to Alexandria, where I understood a Methodist meeting was to be held that day . . .
 When they were all assembled, men and women, white and black, the whole congregation, including the writer, amounted to only twenty-one persons.
 What a contrast with former days, when some of the noblest of the Virginia aristocracy filled those now deserted and dilapidated pews, while Massey or Weems performed the solemn and impressive ritual of the Church of England! . . .
 Yet the glorious hymn, beginning 'Come, holy Spirit, heavenly Dove!' was sung with fervor; and, standing behind the ancient communion-table, a young preacher in homely garb, with the eloquence of true piety, proclaimed the pure Gospel of love, and warmed the hearts of all present with emotions of Christian charity, the burden of his discourse.
 I sat in the pew, near the pulpit, wherein Washington and his family were seated, Sabbath after Sabbath, for many years."

-Tragically, a mere thirteen years after the reconstruction, the Civil War brought new devastation when occupying Union forces stripped the buildings interior for souvenirs of "Washington's Church" and used its worship space as a stable.
+Tragically, a mere twenty-one years after Rev. Johnson's reconstruction, the Civil War brought new devastation when occupying Union forces stripped the buildings interior for souvenirs of "Washington's Church" and used its worship space as a stable.
 Soldiers scrawled their names on the inside walls, carved graffiti onto the doorposts, and pockmarked the exterior with bullet holes.
 The interior damage can be seen from an 1862 Mathew Brady photo, while the outside markings can still be viewed today.

 The 2nd Michigan Volunteers, under the command of Brigadier General Samuel P. Heintzelman, conducted the first raid on November 12, 1861.
 One of those present, Lieutenant Charles B. Haydon, expressed his outrage over the devastation wrought upon the Church: "At 8 ½ A.M. we reached the church 12 miles out.
 Pohick Church is a brick building built in 1773.
 Gen. Washington contributed to building it & was a frequent attendant.
 It has a very ancient look & one would suppose that it might be sacred enough to be secure.
 I have long known that the Mich 2nd had no fear or reverence as a general thing for God or the places where he is worshiped but I had hoped that the memory of Gen. Washington might protect almost anything with which it was associated.
 I believe our soldiers would have torn the church down in 2 days.
 They were all over it in less than 10 minutes tearing off the ornaments, splitting the woodwork and pews, knocking the brick to pieces & everything else they could get at.
 They wanted pieces to carry away . . .
 A more absolute set of vandals than our men can not be found on the face of the earth.
 As true as I am living I believe they would steal Washington's coffin if they could get to it."